-- 4. Of the important kinds of steel in use only one, namely "basic open hearth" steel, can be made in Kinds of steel manu-India from Indian materials.
-Indian factured in India. iron contains a comparatively high percentage of phosphorus derived rather from the coal than from the iron ore, and this phosphorus has to be removed by the use of lime in the steel furnaces.
+- 4. Of the important kinds of steel in use only one, namely Kinds of steel manu-"basic open hearth" steel, can be made in factured in India.
+India from Indian materials.
+Indian pig iron contains a comparatively high percentage of phosphorus derived rather from the coal than from the iron ore, and this phosphorus has to be removed by the use of lime in the steel furnaces.
 The so-called "acid" steel is made from pig iron containing only a small percentage of phosphorus which requires no special measures for its removal.
 In the 'basic' process the furnace is lined with burnt dolomite which is chemically a base, while in the acid process the lining is pure sand which acts chemically like an acid.
-Acid. steel can be used for practically every purpose for which basic steel is used, and also for purposes for which under existing regulations basic steel is inadmissible, e.g., the boilers, axles and tires of locomotives.
+Acid steel can be used for practically every purpose for which basic steel is used, and also for purposes for which under existing regulations basic steel is inadmissible, e.g., the boilers, axles and tires of locomotives.
 The use of acid steel is still compulsory for the axles and tires of railway wagons in India, but there is an alternative British Standard specification which permits the use of basic steel.
 The basic process is not used for the production of the high grade and special steels (sometimes alloyed with other metals) required for cutting tools and all articles in which great hardness or toughness is required, but the manufacture of these steels is not likely to be attempted in India for many years to come.
 Our enquiry therefore is confined to basic open hearth steel and such steels as compete with it for ordinary purposes. - 5.
-The processes of iron and steel manufacture are somewhat raw materials required for the making of steel are iron ore, a mineral which contains iron; coal, which is used as a fuel for producing high temperatures and as an agent for separating the iron from the oxygen with which it is combined in the ore; and limestone or dolomite, which are used as fluxes for carrying away in the form of a fusible slag the impurities which occur in the ore and in the coal.

-Description of processes of iron and steel manufacture are somewhat technical, and it may be useful if at the outset some general description of those employed in India is given.
-The important
+The processes of iron and steel manufacture are somewhat Description of processes of iron and steel manufacture are somewhat technical, and it may be useful if at the outset some general description of those ture.